Jawbone/JBChartView/README.md

 	- (void)didDeselectLineInLineChartView:(JBLineChartView *)lineChartView
 	{
 		// Update view
 	}

+Lastly, if you don't want a line to be selectable:

+	- (BOOL)lineChartView:(JBLineChartView *)lineChartView shouldIgnoreSelectionAtIndex:(NSUInteger)lineIndex
+	{
+		return NO; // Check line index
+	}

 The <b>touchPoint</b> is especially important as it allows you to add custom elements to your chart during  selection events.
 Refer to the demo project (<b>JBLineChartViewController</b>) to see how a tooltip can be used to display additional information during selection events.